7 Best Surf Spots in Ecuador + Eco-Friendly Places to Stay

 To access this exclusive spot, you’ll need to present identification at the entrance to the base.

-Eco-friendly places to stay in Salinas for surfers
+Eco-friendly hotels in Salinas for surfers

 Hostería Ecológica El Faro